 Students are nominated by their Department/School to apply for the scholarship, generally in the junior year.

-Any nominee for a Bone Scholarship must meet the following minimum requirements:
+Nominees must meet the following eligibility requirements:

 Students who already have a bachelor’s degree are not eligible.

 Bone Scholars are students who combine broad and excellent academic achievement with campus and community engagement.
 They are expected to have shown outstanding qualities of character and leadership.
 A selection committee carefully reviews the submitted applications and makes awards based on the following considerations:

 Bone Scholarship winners will be announced as soon as they are selected, usually in early May.

 Complete the form, print, obtain the signature of the Department Chair/School Director, and submit it along with 2 nomination letters.
 Nominations are due no later than February 2, 2018.
 The nomination form is in Microsoft Word format (.docx).
 Please contact us if you need an alternate form of this document.

 Nominees for 2018-2019 Bone Scholarships are invited to attend a workshop to review the application process.
 Attendance is encouraged, though not required.

 The workshops will be held in the Honors Program Building and will be offered at the following times: